Currently Enrolling Trials

 Kalydeco (ivacaftor) is a cystic fibrosis transmembrane conductance regulator (CFTR) potentiator.
 Cystic fibrosis is caused by mutations in a gene that encodes for the CFTR protein that regulates ion (such as chloride) and water transport in the body.
 The defect in chloride and water transport results in the formation of thick mucus that builds up in the lungs, digestive tract and other parts of the body leading to severe respiratory and digestive problems.

 Kalydeco was specifically approved for the treatment of cystic fibrosis in patients age 6 years and older who have a G551D mutation in the CFTR gene.
 If the patient’s genotype is unknown, an FDA-cleared CF mutation test should be used to detect the presence of the G551D mutation.
-Kalydeco was subsequently approved use in children with cystic fibrosis (CF) ages six months to less than 12 months who have at least one mutation in their cystic fibrosis transmembrane conductance regulator (CFTR) gene that is responsive to Kalydeco based on clinical and/or in vitro assay data.
-The indication was expanded in September of 2020 to include the use in children ages four months to less than six months.
+Kalydeco was subsequently approved use in children with cystic fibrosis (CF) ages one month and older who have at least one mutation in their cystic fibrosis transmembrane conductance regulator (CFTR) gene that is responsive to Kalydeco based on clinical and/or in vitro assay data.
 The indication was expanded in December of 2020 to include 59 additional responsive mutations in people with CF ages 6 years and older and age 4 months and older, respectively.

 Kalydeco is supplied as a tablet for oral administration.
 The recommended dose of Kalydeco for both adults and pediatric patients age 6 years and older is one 150 mg tablet taken orally every 12 hours (300 mg total daily dose).
 Kalydeco is supplied as 25 mg, 50 mg and 75 mg granules for pediatric patients ages 6 months to less than 6 years.